databrickslabs/dbldatagen/docs/source/APIDOCS.md

 > name will succeed but potentially cause errors later.
 >
 > When adding a column spec for an existing column, it is not necessary to define the type.

+The standard dataset mechanism defines several pre-defined data generation specifications which you can further customize for your use case.

 ### Create a data set without pre-existing schemas